Signing a lease

 Assigning a lease

-A lessor may collect the same personal information about a potential subletter or lease assignee as they could collect about a future lessee.
+A lessor may collect the same personal information about a potential subletter or lease assignee as they could collect about a prospective lessee.

 Examples of personal information that cannot be required